 - Once you see some little basil leaves sprouting, you can remove the pots from the propagator or remove the plastic wrap.

-- A light location is very important to succesfully grow basil indoors.
-As mentioned earlier, this plant naturally grows in very sunny areas, so providing as many hours of sun as possible will help prevent the seedlings becoming too leggy.
+- A light location is very important to successfully grow basil indoors.
+As mentioned earlier, this plant naturally grows in very sunny areas, so providing as many hours of sun as possible will help prevent the seedlings from becoming too leggy.
 At least 6 hours is a good place to start, although more is appreciated.

-- Basil loves plenty of water, but like the adult plant the seedlings don’t appreciate being watered from the top.
+- Basil loves plenty of water, but like the adult plant, the seedlings don’t appreciate being watered from the top.
 This is where the drainage holes in your pots come in handy: just place the pots in a layer of water so the water can travel upwards through the soil.
 You can water once the top of the soil is dry.